Zaob/Zaob/README.md

 - 👋 Hi, I’m @Zaob
-- 👀 I’m interested in coding js and using nodejs
+- 👀 I’m interested in coding js and nodejs
 - 🌱 I’m currently learning js and nodejs
 - 💞️ I’m looking to collaborate on nothing yet
 - 📫 How to reach me: .......